username0flo/SDL_Extras/README.md

 > [!NOTE]
 > there is also a function named move() that take can take class like buttons, text, etc... an move these by a vector

+> [!NOTE]
+> there is also a Vectorf class thas is the same as the Vector with double type x and y

 ### Text
 a Text class that use the SDL_TTF package to render text : [see here](https://github.com/libsdl-org/SDL_ttf)